caliguIa/timber.nvim/README.md

       cpp = [[std::cout %repeat<<< "%log_target: " << %log_target>< << "\n  " > << std::endl;]],
     },
   },
-  highlight = {
+  -- Controls the flash highlight after a log statement is inserted -- or a log target is added to a batch highlight = {
     on_insert = true,
     on_add_to_batch = true,
     duration = 500,
   },
   keymaps = {
+    -- Set to false to disable the default keymap for specific actions -- insert_log_below = false,
     insert_log_below = "glj",
     insert_log_above = "glk",
     insert_batch_log = "glb",